zeqianli/zeqianli.github.io/_pages/about.md

 I'm a graduate student in the [Department of Physics, University of Illinois at Urbana-Champaign](https://physics.illinois.edu/).

-I'm interested in statistical physics, biological physics, and neuroscience.
-Currently I'm studying neural avalanches.
+I'm interested in statistical physics and biological physics.
+Currently I'm studying closed ecosystem with [Prof. Seppe Kuehn](https://www.kuehnlab.org/).
 See my research page for details.

 My name is pronounced like "Ze-Chian Li"